ykrasnikov/US-Traffic-Accidents/Analysis/Readme.md

 ### Observations:
 Strangely enough, when it comes to Texas Highways, Clear weather has the most incidents with around 60,000 during the 3 year period.
 This 20,000 more than the next highest cause - Mostly Cloudy.
 Cloudiness seems to be a slight factor in the majority of all other incidents.
 Any type of cloudiness, seems to affect the overall ability to drive in Texas.
-It was expected that a heavy rain would be more of a cause of concern but that was not the case.
+It was expected that a heavy rain would be more of a cause of concern, but that was not the case.
 Light rain caused more of an issue than the heavier rain.
 Ice/Snow were really not a factor due to limited occurrences in the State of Texas.
 _____________________
 ## 4.3 Time of the day effect